kiron1/proxydetox/INSTALL.md

 ## Enable build features

-To enable the Negotiate authentication method on GNU/Linux or macoOS the [Generic Security Services Application Program Interface (GSSAPI)][gssapi] must be enabled during compile time using the `--features gssapi` feature flag when invoking cargo.
+To enable the Negotiate authentication method, the `negotiate` feature must be enabled.

+On GNU/Linux and macoOS the
+[Generic Security Services Application Program Interface (GSSAPI)][gssapi] will be used.
-To enable the Negotiate authentication method on Windows the [Security Support Provider Interface][sspi] is used and must be enable during compile time using the `--features sspi` feature flag when invoking cargo.
+On Windows the [Security Support Provider Interface][sspi] is used .

 [gssapi]: https://en.wikipedia.org/wiki/Generic_Security_Services_Application_Program_Interface
 [sspi]: https://en.wikipedia.org/wiki/Security_Support_Provider_Interface